The dark vision of a deserted planet Earth will inevitably become terrible reality. – The scientific question is when.

 In detail about a):

 Knowing Ray Kurzweil's thesis of The Law of Accelerating Returns 400 years from now are really a huge time span.
 But interstellar space flight will not be an experiment, not a first step.
-It will be the all-embracive step into eternity, into immortality of the race (Hawking's thesis).
+It will be the all-embracive step into eternity, into immortality of the genes of the chosen ones (Hawking's thesis).
 And before that, two kinds of dying have to be experienced.

 1. Given that habitable exoplanets already bear life and that alien microbes, mycelium etc. are lethal for man, humans have to develop weapons that 'sanitize' whole planets and technics that inject later the own microbes.
-That takes time.
+The development takes time.
+(This crime to become accepted will take no time.)

-2. On Earth the final dying of 10 billion people will not be a discrete event but an age of darkness and horror. – It will take time before the world is absolutely clear and ready for the promised exodus.
+2. On Earth the final dying of 10 billion people will not be a discrete event but an age of darkness and horror. – It will take time before the world is clear from ordinary humans and ready for the promised exodus.

 In detail about b):